Sunflower Lecithin Benefits Mama's Milk, Memory & Muscles

 Sunflower lecithin is often recommended to moms struggling with recurrent plugged ducts and mastitis.
 It acts as an emulsifier, breaking up fat globules in breast milk and helping it flow through ducts more easily.
 Less sticky milk means fewer clogged ducts, and fewer clogged ducts lowers your risk of developing mastitis (4).

 A quick caveat: If you do get a plugged duct (you’ll know it when you feel it!), sunflower lecithin alone isn’t going to push that blockage through.
-You’ll need to treat it with warm compresses, massage, and extra nursing or pumping on that side (5), and be sure to consult your doctor or lactation coach if you don’t feel improvement within a day or so.
+You’ll need to treat it with warm compresses, massage, and extra nursing or pumping on that side (5).
+Be sure to consult your doctor or lactation coach if you don’t feel improvement within a day or so.

 Does Sunflower Lecithin Improve Cognition and Brain Health?